raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 MUST indicate the reason for the termination:

 * NOERROR indicates a routine shutdown.
+* FORMERR indicates that the client requests are too badly malformed for the session to continue.
-* SERVFAIL indicates that the server is overloaded due to resource exhaustion.
+* SERVFAIL indicates that the server is overloaded due to resource exhaustion, or is restarting.
+* REFUSED indicates that the server has been reconfigured and due to a policy change is no longer able to perform one or more of the functions currently being performed on this DSO Session
-* REFUSED indicates that the server has been reconfigured and is no longer able to perform one or more of the functions currently being performed on this DSO Session (for example, a DNS Push Notification server could be reconfigured such that is is no longer accepting DNS Push Notification requests for one or more of the currently subscribed names).
+* NOTAUTH indicates that the server has been reconfigured and is no longer able to perform one or more of the functions currently being performed on this DSO Session because it no longer has authority over the names in question (for example, a DNS Push Notification server could be reconfigured such that is is no longer accepting DNS Push Notification requests for one or more of the currently subscribed names).

-This document specifies only these three RCODE values for Retry Delay request.
+This document specifies only these RCODE values for Retry Delay request.
-Servers sending Retry Delay requests SHOULD use one of these three values.
+Servers sending Retry Delay requests SHOULD use one of these values.
 However, future circumstances may create situations where other RCODE values are appropriate in Retry Delay requests, so clients MUST be prepared to accept Retry Delay requests with any RCODE value.